gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 COOKIE-ECHOED, any Control chunk is sent unprotected (i.e. plain text).
 No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.

-- When the association is in state PROTECTION PENDING, any Control chunk is sent unprotected (i.e. plain text).
-No DATA chunks, except than the one used by the Protection Engine for handshake, thus being identified with the Protection Engine PPID
-(see {{iana-payload-protection-id}}), SHALL be sent in these states and DATA chunks with different PPID being received shall be silently discarded.
-DATA Chunks with the Protection Engine PPID (see {{iana-payload-protection-id}}) shall be sent by the Protection Engine to establish its security context.

-- When the association is in state PROTECTED, any SCTP chunk except for CRYPTO chunks, will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for a CRYPTO chunk that will be the only chunk in the SCTP packet to be sent.
-DATA chunks received with PPID different than Protection engine PPID shall be silently discarded.
-Note that User Data in PROTECTED state are not used for creating DATA chunks, the only DATA chunk being handled are the ones with Protection Engine PPID
-(see {{iana-payload-protection-id}}) related to Protection Engine handshake.

 - When the association is in states ESTABLISHED and in the states for association shutdown, i.e. SHUTDOWN-PENDING, SHUTDOWN-SENT,